RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2023-12-18-F1_follow_line_comparison.md

 - Training and infererence must be totally aligned regarding inputs-outputs and all other neural network hyperparameters
 - When building a neural network, start with a small one with not too big learning rates to avoid vanishing gradient and overfitting.
 Then you can iteratively start making it more complex and abrupt
-- QLearning and DQN are fine for simpler tasks, but unfeasible for real AD
+- QLearning and DQN are fine and converge faster for simpler tasks, but they are unfeasible for real AD where we may need too many degrees of freedom on the actions to be applied
-  - TODO CONCLUSIONS AFTER GRAPHS
 - PPO Vs DDPG
   - PPO
     - Pros: